astro-stan/libitc/README.md

 ## Features

-* Implements the full ITC mechanism as described in the original research paper from 2008
+* Implements the full ITC mechanism as described in the research paper.
 * Written in C99.
-It has no dependencies apart from a few C standard library header files
+It has no dependencies apart from a few C standard library header files (`CMock` is only used for unit testing).
-* Minimises stack usage by **not** relying on recursion
+* Minimises stack usage by **not** relying on recursion.
-* Generally tries to be as efficient and as small as possible
+* Generally tries to be as efficient and as small as possible.
-* Can be configured to use either 32 or 64-bit event counters
+* Can be configured to use either 32 or 64-bit event counters.
-* Provides handy serialisation and deserialisation APIs
+* Provides handy serialisation and deserialisation APIs.
 * Provides an optional "extended" API interface (based on [this article](https://ferd.ca/interval-tree-clocks.html)), giving you more fine-grained control over the ITC lifecycle.
 This is not part of the original mechanism and is intended for more advanced use cases.

 ## Getting Started